 It is your duty as an employer to deduct the applicable federal and state income taxes, plus Social Security (6.2%) and Medicare (1.45%).
 These must be reported and submitted to the government in your Employer's Quarterly Income Tax Return using IRS Form 941.

 As we highlighted earlier, there are several other possible deductions.
-Be sure to carefully calculate and double check the exact deductions for each individual to ensure no errors are made.
+Be sure to carefully calculate and double-check the exact deductions for each individual to avoid potential errors.

-Roll by ADP understands that wrapping your head around net pay definitions and payroll calculations can be time-consuming, difficult, and stressful.
-However, just because you’re not a corporate giant (yet!) doesn’t mean you shouldn’t have access to the expertise and reliability of the biggest name in payroll—ADP.
-That’s why we introduced Roll by ADP, the first-of-its-kind chat-based payroll app for small business.
+At Roll, we understand that wrapping your head around net pay definitions and payroll calculations can be time-consuming.
+But just because you’re not a corporate giant (yet!) doesn’t mean you shouldn’t have access to the expertise and reliability of the biggest name in payroll.
+That’s why we introduced Roll, the first-of-its-kind chat-based payroll app for small business.

 With its familiar and intuitive interface, payroll becomes as quick and easy as sending a text, leaving you with more hours in your week to grow your business, take some “you time,” or literally do anything else but payroll.

 Don’t roll the dice on your payroll app.
 Roll with ADP.
-Talk to our sales team today to learn more and sign up for your free trial to reap the benefits of a seriously stress-free payroll experience.
+Download the app and sign up for your free trial to reap the benefits of a seriously stress-free payroll experience.